Keōpūolani: Early life

-Keōpuolani was born around 1778 at an area known as Pahoehoe of Pāpōhaku, near present-day Wailuku, on the island of Maui.
+Keōpūolani was born around 1778 at an area known as Pahoehoe of Pāpōhaku, near present-day Wailuku, on the island of Maui.
 She was known as Kalanikauikaʻalaneo in her early childhood.
 Her name means "Gathering of the Clouds of Heaven".

 Her father was Kīwalaʻō, King of Hawaiʻi island.
 He was the son of King Kalaniʻōpuʻu of Hawaiʻi island who met Captain James Cook at Kealakekua Bay.

 Her mother was Queen Kekuʻiapoiwa Liliha, half-sister of Kamehameha I. Their father was Keōuakupuapāikalani.

 Kiwalaʻō and Kekuʻiapoiwa Liliha were half-siblings through their shared mother, High Chiefess Kalola-Pupuka-Honokawahilani of Maui.

-As a child, Keōpuolani lived for a while in Hāna (the eastern tip of Maui), then moved back to the Wailuku area.
+As a child, Keōpūolani lived for a while in Hāna (the eastern tip of Maui), then moved back to the Wailuku area.

 Battle of Kepaniwai

-In 1790, while Keōpuolani was 11, Kamehameha attacked the island of Maui at the Battle of Kepaniwai while her great-uncle King Kahekili II was away on the island Oʻahu.
-When Maui forces under Kalanikupule lost to Kamehameha, Kalola along with her two daughters, many Maui chiefesses and Keōpuolani tried to flee to Oʻahu.
+In 1790, while Keōpūolani was 11, Kamehameha attacked the island of Maui at the Battle of Kepaniwai while her great-uncle King Kahekili II was away on the island Oʻahu.
+When Maui forces under Kalanikupule lost to Kamehameha, Kalola along with her two daughters, many Maui chiefesses and Keōpūolani tried to flee to Oʻahu.
 They stopped in Molokaʻi as sickness overcame the elderly Kalola, and were caught by Kamehameha's forces.
 Kalola offered her granddaughter as a future bride and the recognition of Kamehameha as the ruler of Maui in exchange for peace.
 Other Maui chiefesses also joined Kamehameha's court.

 She was given the name Wahinepio (captive women) around this time, but this name is usually associated with another chiefess.
-She was commonly known as Keōpuolani.
+She was commonly known as Keōpūolani.